CS-SI/eodag/CONTRIBUTING.rst

 Submit patches
 --------------

-If you intend to contribute to eodag source code:
+If you intend to contribute to eodag source code, first install the `Git LFS <https://git-lfs.com>`_ command line extension.
+Then proceed with cloning and setting up the repository:

 .. code-block:: bash